Oleg

 above concepts.
 It largely resembles the design of the Russian

 scientist.
-U.S. design is based on the concept of a sharp decrease
+U.S. design is based on the concept of a sharp

-disrupted by one way or another.
+process be disrupted by one way or another.

-Alu and Ingueta suggest that a “plasmon” coating be used for above
+Alu and Ingueta suggest that a “plasmon” coating be used for

-penetrability level.
-The calculations show that spherical and
+negative penetrability level.
+The calculations show that

-not reflect any light.
-Once the light of a certain wavelength is
+designed material will not reflect any light.
+Once the light of

-directed to such objects, their visible dimensions will sharply
+a certain wavelength is directed to such objects, their visible

 The researchers believe that large objects e.g. aircraft or